Great Nutrition is the Foundation for Great Health!

 Natural preservatives such as Vitamin C, Vitamin E, rosemary, and mixed tocopherols

 Avoid animal digest

 Avoid the generic term "animal" fat

-Currently, I feed my cats a variety of High Protein/Low Carb Diets in addition to PRIMAL FREEZE-DRIED & Whole Life Chicken Treats, and they are very healthy and have beautiful, shiny hair coats!
+Currently, I feed my cats canned food and High Protein dry Diets (average 40%) in addition to PRIMAL FREEZE-DRIED & Freeze Dried Chicken Treats, and they are very healthy and have beautiful, shiny hair coats!

 RAW PET FOODS...